Cotton Agronomics

 Reusing Non-BT CICR Seeds

-COTAAP, with CICR, demonstrated the‘Suraj’ non-BT variety could be reused, cutting seed costs and improving sustainability for farmers.
+With CICR, COTAAP demonstrated that seed from the ‘Suraj’ non-BT variety can be reused, reducing seed costs and improving long-term sustainability.

 Hear what our Farmers have to say